SAVE THE DATE

 FRIEMERSHEIM 150 YEAR CELEBRATION

-In 2020 it will be 150 years since Reverend Johann Kretzen, the father of Friemersheim, established this historic village named after his place of birth in Germany (for DIY Route click here).
+In 2020 it will be 150 years since Reverend Johann Kretzen, the father of Friemersheim, established this historic village named after his place of birth in Germany.
 According to an article published in Rapport-Metro (22 November 1992, p.6) the exact date was 13 December 1870.
-During 2020 a book on Friemersheim will be published and a very special celebration is planned during the 6th Fragrance Fest at the beginning of March.
+More information regarding Johann Kretzen and the birth of this mission station will follow by mid-2020.

 FEST PARTICIPANTS SINCE 2015